 Community is the next big thing for market penetration.
-A strong community will:
+A strong community in your target market (which includes existing customers) will:

-- Offer a direct line of communication with new prospects.
+- Offer a direct line of communication with new prospects and potential customers.

 - Provide support and safety for people interacting with your brand.

-- Position your company as a leader when penetrating existing markets.
+- Position your company as a leader when penetrating a current existing market.

 Saleem and his team took common problems entrepreneurs were having, wrote content to help solve them, and created WithinTheFlow.
 The entrepreneur group has over 5,000 members from around the world, with another 2,000 on a waitlist.

 WithinTheFlow is a fantastic example of a brand that uses content to build community.
 They discover real problems expressed by their community, and help them solve those through content and group discussions.

 By using a series of gated eBook lead magnets, they ensure that they attract the right people to their community with content that’s best suited for them.
 After all, the best, hottest new product on the market means little if there isn’t a relevant target audience for business growth.

 The team then continues to build a relationship with newcomers by delivering more content through a Messenger bot: